 Ammonite costars out actress and Killing Eve favorite Fiona Shaw (who was in Colette and Lizzie)

-There's not a whole lot of information out yet about The World to Come, the upcoming period piece that stars Katherine Waterston (Alien: Covenant) as Abigail and Vanessa Kirby (The Crown) as Tallie, women battling the harsh 19th-century American frontier who find solace in one another.
-Casey Affleck and Christopher Abbott costar in the film, which is set for release in early 2021.
+There’s a slow and persistent burn in Mona Fastvold’s The World to Come.
+The gorgeously spare period piece stars Katherine Waterston (Alien: Covenant) as Abigail and Vanessa Kirby (The Crown) as Tallie, two women battling the harsh elements in 19th-century New York State who find solace and a whole lot more in one another.